Purdue-CS193/lab-1-victorzhu7/index.md

-#Victor Zhu's First CS193 Lab
+# Victor Zhu's First CS193 Lab

-Things I Enjoy About Purdue CS193
+**Things I Enjoy About Purdue CS193**
--the TA's
+- the TA's
--the labs
+- the labs

 ## Welcome to GitHub Pages